wix-incubator/react-native-interactable/UX-INSPIRATIONS.md

 ### Disclaimer

-The demo app is an independent learning project and has not been authorized, sponsored, or otherwise approved by the creators of the inspiring apps listed above.
+The showcase app is an independent learning project and has not been authorized, sponsored, or otherwise approved by the creators of the inspiring apps listed above.